Philippe Maillet: Minor

+Junior

 Upon completing the previous season with 12 points in 58 games, Maillet returned to the team for his first full-length campaign.
 During the 2010–11 season, the Tigres traded their captain Philip-Michael Devos, forcing Maillet to step up in scoring.
 He finished the season with a new career high of 69 points in 67 games.
 The following season, Maillet continued to lead the team in scoring but felt he lacked consistency.
 He recorded 60 points in 52 games but admitted that "since the start of the campaign, I have produced in sequence... have to work on my consistency to help the team."

 Going into the 2012–13 season, Malliet acknowledged this would be his last in major junior before joining U Sports.
 Malliet led the Tigres in scoring with 83 points in 65 games as they qualified for the 2013 QMJHL playoffs.
 He competed in eight playoff games, recording nine points, before suffering an ankle injury in the second round against the Baie-Comeau Drakkar and missing the remainder of the competition.
-In spite of his injury, he was invited to participate in the Vancouver Canucks 2013 training camp in September.
+In spite of his injury, he was invited to participate in the Vancouver Canucks training camp that September.

-Collegiate
+University

-Maillet made his collegiate career debut with the University of New Brunswick Varsity Reds hockey team during the 2013–14 season as he earned his Bachelor of Arts degree in business administration.
+Maillet attended the University of New Brunswick as he earned his Bachelor of Arts degree in business administration, playing for the UNB Varsity Reds from 2013–17.
 Within his first 12 games with the team, he recorded 15 points including five goals.
-He completed his rookie season leading the Reds in scoring and finish third around the AUS league with 41 points.
-The team qualified for the 2014 CIS University Cup where they lost in the AUS Semi-finals against the Saint Mary's Huskies.
-As a result of his regular season plau, he received the A.J.
-MacAdam Trophy as the Atlantic conference Rookie of the Year, becoming the first Reds player since 2008 to win the award, and was selected for the Second Team All-Stars and All-Rookie Team.
+He completed his rookie season leading the Reds in scoring and finished third in the Atlantic University Sport (AUS) conference with 41 points.
+He received the A.J.
+MacAdam Trophy as the 2014 AUS Rookie of the Year, and was selected for the Second Team All-Stars and All-Rookie Team respectively.

-Following his successful rookie season, Malliet continued his offensive output and led the league with 39 points in 28 games.
-As the Reds qualified for the U Sports playoffs, he scored four goals to lift the team in Game 1 against the Acadia Axemen and added an assist on the Game 2 series winning goal to lift the team over the Axemen and win the AUS Championship.
-Following their AUS sweep, the Reds qualified for the 2015 CIS University Cup Final where they lost to the Alberta Golden Bears.
-As a result of his play, Malliet was awarded the Kelly Trophy as League MVP and was selected as a First Team All-Star.
+Malliet continued his offensive output in 2014–15, leading the AUS with 39 points in 28 games.
+He led the Reds to the 2015 CIS University Cup championship final, where they lost to the University of Alberta Golden Bears.
+As a result of his play, Malliet was awarded the 2015 Kelly Trophy as League MVP and was selected as a First Team All-Star.